-Beth Lowar

 working for yourself, looking

 responsible for that growth"

 to grow yourself, make yourself

 marketing manager and helped build a growing communications team; even hiring a former student to fill her role as university photographer.
 She has since left the university and now oversees a team of 16 copywriters at RNL.

 Her path may seem smooth, but it still took a lot of work and advocating for herself.
 She created opportunity through conversations and initiative, much like

-Jamie Rose advises.
+Iamie Rose advises.

 "The idea of further responsibility, promotion and upward mobility is when somebody takes the reins and says, I'm going to solve this problem, because it's not only going to make my life better, but it's going to make the product better," said Rose.
 Bronson encourages others to keep in perspective what you bring to the table.
-"Don't expect somebody just to come and be like, 'I think I'm going to create this new position for you,'" said Bronson.
+"Don't expect somebody just to come and be like, 'I think I'm going to create this new position for you," said Bronson.
 "What goes beyond your job description?
 Because those are the bullet points you're going to need to sell, when you're advocating for yourself, the stuff that's not on your job description."
 Importance of skill development:

 "Nobody ever gave me permission to do the many things that I've done in lots of different media.
 I pretty much seized the moment and was able to seize it because I didn't have just one skill.
-I had several or I was willing to develop several," said Sandra Eisert, who describes herself as a catalyst who has worked

-Sandra Eisert in almost every media platform, including newspapers, internet companies, and government positions.
-She is currently a consultant and photo coach.
-"You've got to be always working for yourself, looking to grow yourself, make yourself responsible for that growth," said Eisert. ' Eric Bronson says working on his skills was one of the first steps he took when he thought about career advancement.
+I had several or I was willing to develop several," said Sandra Eisert, who describes herself as a catalyst who has worked that growth," said Eisert. " Eric Bronson says working on his skills was one of the first steps he took when he thought about career advancement.
 "I wanted to be really good at all of [the wide range of assignments we cover] and be able to master all the different aspects of photography that our office handles," Bronson said.
 This included being one of the first to pass the drone license test, giving the department a new aerial perspective.
-Carla Wehmeyer recently relocated in August 2022 and is now a photographer at Arkansas State University.
+Carla Wehmever recently relocated in August 2022 and is now a photographer at Arkansas State University.
 She has worked at four universities through her career thus far, but in the quiet of the pandemic, she branched out in different ways too.
-"I took a couple classes, just online "I took a couple classes, just online classes, and I wasn't going to because it was more high-end photography, like fashion," said Wehmeyer.
-"It actually like made me start thinking outside the box a little more."
-At her previous job at Knox College, she says they did a lot of portraits and the class helped her look at things differently and compose images in new ways.
+"I took a couple classes, just online classes, and I wasn't going to because it was more high-end photography, like fashion," said Wehmeyer.
+"It actually like made me start thinking outside the box a and the class helped her look at things differently and compose images in new ways.
 Her approach is in line with the experiences of Fred Zwicky, who was recently promoted to director of photography at the University of Illinois.
 He thinks it's important for people to look at their strengths and weaknesses.
-Carla Wehmever "It's always good to stay true to your strengths, but then tackle something that you feel you're just not comfortable doing that, grab a hold of that and focus on that for a while," Zwicky said.
+Carla Webmeyer "It's always good to stay true to your strengths, but then tackle something that you feel you're just not comfortable doing that, grab a hold of that and focus on that for a while," Zwicky said.